-Shamanism originated in Siberia, where members of indigenous tribes would gather the sometimes poisonous and highly psychoactive mushroom, Amanita muscaria.
-Once it was recognized and classified as shamanism, it became apparent many cultures around the world conducted similar practices.
+Shamanism has a long and storied history, considered by some to have originated in Siberia where members of indigenous tribes would gather the sometimes poisonous and highly psychoactive fly agaric or Amanita muscaria mushroom.
+But when this practice was recognized and classified as shamanism, it became apparent many cultures around the world conducted similar practices.

 It might just be the oldest spiritual practice in the world – one that is not necessarily based on faith in a particular god, but rather based on animism, the belief that everything is living and has a spirit.

 Shamanism has persisted all over the world since its inception in ancient native cultures, including Siberian, Indian, Native American, and South American Shamans.
-Shamanism has had to fight oppression from governments and religions worldwide that perceive it to be a manic and primitive practice.
-But its mysticism and continued practice has remained strong through its provenance in disparate tribal cultures, many of which had little to no contact for centuries, while maintaining very similar traditions, beliefs, and rituals.
+Shamanism has had to fight oppression from governments and religions worldwide that perceive it to be a manic and primitive tradition.
+But its mysticism and continued practice remain strong throughout disparate tribal cultures, many of which had little to no contact for centuries, despite their very similar traditions, beliefs, and rituals.

 Duties of the Shaman

-A shaman is concerned with the health and well being of the entire community, not just one person.
-This extends to all plants, animals and the whole environment.
-Shamans transverse into spirit worlds typically by inducing an ecstatic state, which then leads to states of trance and spiritual, or sometimes physical, transformations.
+A shaman is concerned with the health and well being of the entire community, not any one individual or privileged group, and this extends to all plants, animals, and the whole environment.
+Shamans traverse the spirit worlds by inducing an ecstatic state, which leads to states of trance and spiritual, or sometimes physical, transformations.

 This state is achieved through different methods, depending on the traditions of the particular culture.
 North American shamans, like those in Native American tribes, are known to induce an ecstatic state through deprivation techniques like fasting and isolation.
-South American and Siberian shamans are known to use hallucinogens and intoxicants to induce the ecstatic state, such as mushrooms, peyote, Ayahuasca and alcohol.
+South American and Siberian shamans are known to use hallucinogens and intoxicants to induce the ecstatic state, including mushrooms, peyote, Ayahuasca, or alcohol.

 North American Shamans

 However, the primary focus of North American shamanism is to heal.
-The majority of Native American shamans are men, although female shamans are pervasive in tribes located around northern California.
-The shamanism of arctic North America is more closely related to Siberian shamanism than that in the more southern part of the continent.
+The majority of Native American shamans are men, although female shamans are pervasive in tribes located around Northern California.
+The shamanism of arctic North America is more closely related to Siberian shamanism than traditions in the Southern part of the continent.

 South American Shamans

 Shamans administer this compound to seekers and often take it themselves to connect to the spirit world.
-Other shamans in South America use the psychoactive drug mescaline from Peyote, San Pedro and other cacti to induce the shamanic state.
+Other shamans in South America use the psychoactive mescaline from Peyote, San Pedro, and other cacti to induce the shamanic state.